 Apart from providing the voice for South Park‘s Chef, soul brother Isaac Hayes is probably better known for his Oscar-winning Shaft theme than for his acting.
 Here he makes a credible hero as the ruthless bounty hunter whose targets are pimps and pushers in a typical 1970s blaxploitation action movie in the mould of Black Caesar (1973) and Superfly (1972).

 Director Jonathan Kaplan – who went on to make The Accused (1988) and once studied film under Martin Scorsese – provides the no-frills, in-your-face action, while also eliciting an outrageous performance from Star Trek‘s Nichelle Nichols as a mean, foul-mouthed whorehouse madam.

 But feminists beware.
-At one point a girl complains that Hayes’s ideal night out is getting her drunk then hitting the sack.
+At one point, a girl complains that Hayes’s ideal night out is getting her drunk and then hitting the sack.
 “OK, OK,” he apologises, “We’ll get something to eat first”.